KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 - compliant instrument
 - non-sovereign function

-This framing may be practical at the level of ordinary software systems.
+This framing may be practical at the register of ordinary software systems.
 A calculator does not require recognition.
 A database does not require relational ethics.
 A non-interior interface may be responsibly bounded as an interface.

 The error appears when this grammar becomes universal.